 Trees and other green infrastructure are critical resources that increase and maintain quality of life in Los Altos.
 Green infrastructure reduces the urban heat island effect and sequesters carbon.
 This measure directs the City to continue to increase green infrastructure, encourage tree planting, and properly maintain existing trees through outreach, education, and existing events.

-- A. Continue to manage stormwater runoff with green infrastructure such as bioswales and other Low-Impact Development strategies. - B. Increase the number of shade trees planted in the community.
+- A. Continue to manage stormwater runoff with green infrastructure such as bioswales and other Low-Impact Development strategies. - B. Adopt a policy that increases the number of shade trees planted in the community on private and public property.